shaurjyabanerjee/TRACKSTACKER_DOCS/docs/fab/marble_pump.md

 ## **Introduction**

 The Marble Pump 3.0 is finally here, with numerous design improvements and refinements to make this the very best TrackStacker Marble Pump till date!
 If you want to build a Marble Pump for yourself, please make sure to thoroughly read the information on this page and please do not hesitate to ask any questions you may have in the TrackStacker Discord community.
 The Marble Pump is certainly the most challenging Track to fabricate till date, and has many assembly steps including soldering and wiring.
-It will be beneficial to have already
+It will be beneficial to have already fabricated a few other Tracks before embarking on a Marble Pump build - being familiar with TrackStacker magnetic polarization standards is helpful for this build.

 <img src="/img/PUMP_IMAGES/pump_kit.jpg" style="width: 100vw; min-width: 100px;display: block; margin: auto;">